apache/unomi/README.md

 Step 1: Install and configure a firewall

-You should setup a firewall around your cluster of context servers and/or ElasticSearch nodes.
+You should setup a firewall around your cluster of context servers and/or Elasticsearch nodes.
 If you have an application-level firewall you should only allow the following connections open to the whole world :

  - http://localhost:8181/context.js